acbelle08/sequana_invoicing_public/readme.md

 The two required inputs are:

 - `--input`: Full path to the input csv.
 This is a csv that is currently called `invoice_input.csv`.
 It should have 2 columns with headers.
 The headers are `user_email` and `amount_payable`.
-The values for these columns must be an email of the user to whom you want to create the credit for and the amount in EURO that should be credited.
+The values for these columns must be an email of the user to whom you want to create the credit for and the amount in EUR that should be credited.

 - `--template`: Full path to the credit invoice template.
 This is currently: `/home/humebc/sequana_admin/invoices/invoice_templates/20220811_SequAna_credit_invoice_template.docx`.
 This template contains [jinja](https://jinja.palletsprojects.com/en/3.1.x/) fields that will be populated by the python code.
 If you modify the template you will need to modify the python code equivalently.